nathancarter/how2data/database/tasks/How to graph mathematical functions/description.md

 Assume we have a mathematical formula and we would like to plot a graph of it using the standard Cartesian coordinate system.

+Related tasks:

+ * How to graph mathematical sequences